 The ClustrixGui Administration UI will indicate if your test workload is dominated by a single query.
 You can also look for such a problem by running SHOW PROCESSLIST or selecting from system.sessions while running your test, to identify any long-running queries.
 If you discover queries that are dominating your workload, you can optimize them as described in Optimizing Query Performance.

-For OLAP testing, customers are typically concerned with query response time for complex queries, rather than aggregate throughput.
-In this case, a simple framework that executes queries one at a time is reasonable, but consider the following guidelines:
+Customers are typically concerned with query response time for particular queries.
+In this case, a simple framework that executes queries one at a time can be used for testing.
+The following guidlelines are helpful in determining query performance.

 Running the query for a second time eliminates two confounding factors, caching and query compilation.
 Depending on your dataset size and workload, most production queries may execute from cache, in which case cold cache performance is less relevant.
 ClustrixDB caches the compiled program of each query, so subsequent executions need not be recompiled.
 For particularly complex queries (i.e. with many-way joins), compilation time may comprise a significant portion of total execution time.
 Running a second time will give you a good idea of how the query will execute in production, where the compiled query plan will typically be cached.